cmyers/Snake/README.md

 # Snake
-A Windows console style game using SMFL for the purpose of learning C++ and basic game development (work in progress)
+A Windows console style game using SFML for the purpose of learning C++ and basic game development (work in progress)